ChumpChief/ProjectTemplate/README.md

 * `pnpm start` - Start a dev server running the examples
 * `pnpm changeset` - Add a changeset

-## Recommended setup
+## Setup

-After establishing a new repository using this template, the following additional steps are recommended:
+After establishing a new repository using this template, take the following additional steps:
 * Set up a branch protection ruleset for `main` and `release/*`.
 In addition to the default protections, add:
     * Require linear history
     * Require a pull request before merging